Fenton Arts Collective

 These are a fascinating snapshot of Stratford and the landscape that dramatically transformed as bush was converted to pasture.

-Life Drawing running from 4-6pm Sundays Starting again at the end of January 2021
+Life Drawing running from 4-6pm Sundays Starting again the 17th February.

 Bring your own materials.